Retirement Planner Calculator for US Market

 Plan Your Retirement With Clear “What-If” Scenarios

 Use our free Retirement Planner Calculator to model how your retirement savings may grow over time, and whether those savings could support your estimated retirement spending.
-This tool is designed for scenario testing—so you can explore trade-offs like saving more, delaying retirement, or adjusting investment return assumptions.
+This tool is designed for scenario testing — so you can explore trade-offs like saving more, delaying retirement, or adjusting investment return assumptions.

 The Retirement Planner Calculator is built for the US market and focuses on the core inputs most people can estimate: your age, current retirement balance, contributions, retirement age, expected investment returns, and retirement spending goals.
-The results are based entirely on the inputs you provide and simplified assumptions.
+Results are based entirely on the inputs you provide and simplified assumptions.
 This tool is for educational purposes only and does not provide financial advice.

 Methodology & Assumptions